Carlos Slim’s Net Worth, Houses and Cars He is Known For

 • December 2016 – Volatile stock markets, among many other factors, saw Carlos Slim’s net worth drop from $27.1 billion to $50 billion, making him the 4th richest man in the world.

-• March 2019 – Slims maintained his position as the richest man in Mexico but lost his place among the world rich list with his net worth of at least $58.1 billion.
+• March 2019 – Slims maintained his position as the richest man in Mexico but lost his place among the world’s rich list with a net worth of at least $58.1 billion.

-• October 2020 – Carlos Slim’s net with further dropped $7 billion to $53.7 million following a further drop in the stock market caused by the Covid-19 pandemic.
+• October 2020 – Carlos Slim’s net worth further dropped $7 billion to $53.7 million following a further drop in the stock market caused by the Covid-19 pandemic.

-• March 2021 – Carlos Slim dropped to the 16th richest man globally with his net worth of $62.8 billion.
+• March 2021 – Carlos Slim dropped to the 16th richest man globally with a net worth of $62.8 billion.
 His increased fortune helped him maintain his position as Mexico’s richest.

 How Carlos Slim Spends His Much-Garnered Wealth